WordPress/design-experiments/README.md

 	```
 	/*
 	Title: Your Experiment Title
-	Description: A description of your Experiment
+	Description: A description of your experiment.
 	PR: https://
 	*/
 	```